jaypandya71/Heart-Disease-Prediction/README.md

    ```

 2. **Install Dependencies**:
+   Install the necessary Python packages by running the following command:
    ```bash
    pip install -r requirements.txt
    ```
-   The `requirements.txt` file should include:
+   The `requirements.txt` file should include the following packages:
    ```
    streamlit==1.0.0
    pandas==1.3.3